manics/omero-guide-introduction/docs/data-management.rst

-Note that except for using OMERO.web described below, it might be worth in some situations to consider moving data between groups using the Command Line Interface see `CLI Moving Objects between Groups <https://docs.openmicroscopy.org/omero/latest/users/cli/chgrp.html>`_.
+Note that except for using OMERO.web described below, it might be worth in some situations to consider moving data between groups using the Command Line Interface, see `CLI Moving Objects between Groups <https://docs.openmicroscopy.org/omero/latest/users/cli/chgrp.html>`_.

 Move data between groups: owners of data